Relocating to Caribbean Curacao or Bonaire

-USA citizens have ‘easy access’ to Caribbean Curacao and Bonaire
+US citizens have ‘easy access’ to Curacao and Bonaire

 You may not be familiar with the advantage, but as a US citizen, the execution of your plan for relocating to the Caribbean islands is easier than you might think.

-Because Curacao once belonged to The Netherlands and the BES-islands still are Dutch public bodies, Dutch, as well as American citizens, only require a statement of law and will be granted an indefinite permit.
-A citizen of any other country will receive a resident permit for half or one year only.
+Because Curacao once belonged to The Netherlands and the BES-islands still are Dutch public bodies, the Dutch, as well as American citizens, only require a declaration of law.
+They will be granted indefinite admission after the requirements are met.
+A citizen from any other country will generally only receive a residence permit for one year if the requirements are met.
 For USA residents, even Canada is a more difficult country to apply for immigration.

-'Na Kaminda' means ‘on the way’ in Papiamento - and that is exactly what we do!
+'Na Kaminda' means ‘on the way’ - that is exactly what we do!

 We help you depart well prepared.
 Immigration demands a distinctive procedure; you need to follow the right steps, in the correct order.
 We are familiar with the regulations and the opportunities of the Caribbean.
 That is why you can consider ‘Na Kaminda' your immigration partner.

-We offer full support service in the preparation, submission, process monitoring and finalizing your work and residence permit application.
-We also arrange the application for your ID-card, called ’sedula’, after you have been admitted to the register office.
+Our services in the field of immigration and emigration offer full support in the preparation, submission, process monitoring and finalizing the application and obtaining of your work and residence permit.
+We also assist in obtaining your identity card, the so called 'sedula', after your admission has been completed.

 Na Kaminda helps you avoid the following problems:

-- first, for your situation, we find out exactly which applications are necessary and which documents (digital or on paper) you require to provide
+- first, for your situation, we find out exactly which applications are necessary and which documents you require to provide

 - we pay your legal fees in advance.
 Only upon receipt of payment, Curacao authorities start processing your application

-- after the application has been transmitted, we will remain in close contact with Immigration Services and keep you posted on the development of the process
+- after the application has been submitted, we will remain in close contact with the Admission Office and keep you posted

 In a personalized digital file, we will provide a precise list of documents required for the application.
 This list is tailor-made and may vary from person to person, depending on your background and plans.